Burbank Site Coordinator

 I completed my undergraduate studies at the University of California, Los Angeles and went on to receive my graduate degree from the University of Southern California.
 In 2009, I graduated from USC with my Master’s in Social Work, emphasizing in clinical work.
 In 2014, I received my licensure through the California State Board of Behavioral Sciences, becoming a Licensed Clinical Social Worker.
 Being certified in new therapeutic approaches, I am more fully connected to innovative practices and trends to best serve my clients and their specific needs.
 I believe that gaining insight in the context of a supportive relationship with one’s therapist will lead to authentic expression, lasting change, and true happiness.

-Pasadena Site Supervisor
+Pasadena Site Coordinator

 Lizzete Banuelos, LMFT

-San Marino Site Supervisor
+San Marino Site Coordinator

 Cristina Castrillon, LMFT